LeeviHok/force-measuring-device/README.md

 | LCD touch screen | Joy-IT                  | RB-LCD-7-2      |

 ### Force sensor
-Force sensor is typical resistive wheatstone bridge sensor rated for 100 Newtons.
+Force sensor is typical resistive wheatstone bridge sensor rated for 100 newtons.
 It outputs differential signal with rated sensitivity of 2 mV/V on top of common mode voltage, which is half of the excitation voltage.
 It has 6-wire configuration, but sense wires cannot be used because ADC does not have external reference voltage pins.

 ### ADC
 ADC has differential inputs and on-chip amplifier, so it can be used directly to read force sensor.
 Amplifier has selectable gain, with options of 32, 64 and 128.
 ADC features also on-board analog supply regulator, which is used with few external components to create excitation voltage for force sensor.